cmugpi/Github-Demo/README.md

 A Repository to Demonstrate some features of github and remote git repositories

-and to demonstrate how pull requests can be used to annoy repository owners (seriously everyone please don't actually submit random pull requests, they're really annoying.)
+and to demonstrate how pull requests can be used to annoy repository owners

+(and to demonstrate how repository maintainers and pull request senders can annoy each other indefinitely)

+((seriously though everyone please don't actually submit random pull requests to real repositories (this repo is fine), they can get pretty annoying.))